Skip to content

 Types of Histograms

 There are several types of histograms, each with its strengths and weaknesses.
+The choice of which type to use depends on the type of data being analyzed and the insights that need to be communicated.

 The different types of Histograms are mentioned below.